Quantrail-Data/CH-Ops/docs/development/test-cluster-setup.md

 curl -sfL https://get.k3s.io | sh -
 ```

-K3s writes its configuration to a file only root can read, so make it readable
-and tell your shell where it is:
+K3s writes its configuration to a file only root can read, so make it readable and tell your shell where it is:

 ```bash
 sudo chmod 644 /etc/rancher/k3s/k3s.yaml
 export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
 ```

-To avoid retyping that in every new terminal:
+To avoid a retype of that in every new terminal:

 ```bash
 echo 'export KUBECONFIG=/etc/rancher/k3s/k3s.yaml' >> ~/.bashrc